pquerna/distsync/README.md

 #### SharedSecret

 __Default Value__: None

 __Type__: String

 __Details__: A base64 encoded shared secret used to encrypt and HMAC all objects.
+Generally created by `distsync setup`.

 #### StorageBucket

 __Default Value__: None

 __Type__: String

 __Details__: Name of the bucket to use in the storage backend.

 #### Encrypt

 __Default Value__: AEAD_AES_128_CBC_HMAC_SHA_256

 __Type__: Enum String

 __Details__: Type of encryption and HMAC to use on objects.
 Must be one of:

 * AEAD_AES_128_CBC_HMAC_SHA_256